vikrampkumar/sf-foodTruck/README.md

 How to run the Food Truck web app

 1)You could do the following from command line
    a) mvn package
    b) java -jar target/foodTruck-1.1.4.RELEASE.jar

 2) From Eclipse
    a) Import the project into eclipse.
-   b) Run as spring boot app.
+   b) Click on "Run" -> Run as spring boot app.

 Once the web app is running, the below is an example of the rest api's available from the web app.